lostbean/acpex/docs/design.md

 2. **Unexpected / Fatal Errors**: These represent programming errors or unrecoverable situations.
 This category includes malformed JSON, violations of the JSON-RPC or ACP specifications, or unexpected crashes within a user's behaviour callback.
-In these cases, the ACP.Connection GenServer will follow the "let it crash" philosophy.
+In these cases, the ACPex.Connection GenServer will follow the "let it crash" philosophy.
 It will exit, and the linked supervisor will be responsible for handling the failure, typically by logging the error and restarting the process.

-To facilitate internal error signaling, a custom exception, ACP.ProtocolError, will be defined using defexception.
+To facilitate internal error signaling, a custom exception, ACPex.ProtocolError, will be defined using defexception.
 This will be used internally to signal unrecoverable protocol violations that should lead to a process crash.18